MT-JJ/Propensity-Score-Matching/README.md

-# Propensity-Score-Matching-in-R
+---
+title: README for Propensity Score Matching R Functions
+author: Jason Johnson
+---

 These functions depend on using the Data Wrangling Functions in R

 *These PSM functions are an attempt to consolidate and unify the current propensity score matching packages to provide a guide for practitioners interested in conducting propensity score matching using R.*

-**The following propensity score matching packages are required to use these functions:**
+**The following propensity score matching packages from CRAN are required to use these functions:**
 1) MatchIt
 2) optmatch
 3) Matching

-**Additional dependencies include:**
+**Additional dependencies include the following packages available from CRAN:**
 1) data.table
 2) plyr
 3) lattice